Published:

 TWINT QR sticker (direct) | EUR 0 | — | 1.30% | — | — |

 Select a PSP that offers online and on-site payments from a single source.
-Make sure that TWINT, Visa/Mastercard, and debit cards are covered.
+Make sure that TWINT, Visa/Mastercard and debit cards are covered.

-Promote online shop link: Instagram bio, Google Business Profile, flyers at the stall, QR code on the menu.
+Spread the webshop link: Instagram bio, Google Business Profile, flyers at the stall, QR code on the menu.

 How you combine webshop and on-site payment for your food truck with Payrexx